Louise Upston: Minister for Tourism and Hospitality

+On 2 April 2026, Upston assumed the role of Leader of the House, succeeding Chris Bishop, who had been in the position since the 2023 New Zealand general election.
+Upston had previously been the deputy leader of the House.

 Political and social views

 Upston has a conservative voting record on conscience issues.
 In 2012, she voted to raise the purchase age of alcohol to 20.
 She voted against the Marriage (Definition of Marriage) Amendment Bill in 2013.
 She voted against the Abortion Legislation Bill in 2019 and 2020.
 She voted against the End of Life Choice Bill in 2017 and 2019, including voting against a proposal to hold a referendum on the issue.
 She was one of only seven MPs to vote against the second reading of the Conversion Practices Prohibition Legislation Act 2022, but voting in favour of it at its third and final reading.
 After that vote, she described herself as a "proud supporter of the LGBTQI+ community."

 In November 2014, Upston stated she is not a feminist when she sang praises of beauty pageants.